 1. May Decrease Inflammation

-You can switch to a natural remedy instead with licorice root extract gels and creams.
-The glycyrrhizin in licorice root relieves the swelling and redness in your skin, much like hydrocortisone (3), (4).
-The anti-inflammatory properties of licorice can subdue the signs of itchiness and redness.
+Skin disruptions caused by pollution, diet, and lifestyle result in increased skin inflammation, and itchy, swollen, and red spots, which are treated using topical hydrocortisone creams.
+The glycyrrhizin in licorice root relieves the swelling and redness in your skin, much like hydrocortisone (1), (2).
+The anti-inflammatory properties of licorice can subdue the signs of itchiness and redness and have a soothing effect on the skin.

 2. May Combat Hyperpigmentation